emilyriehl/yoneda/src/hott/04-half-adjoint-equivalences.rzk.md

 #variables A B : U
 #variable f : A → B
-#variable fisHAE : is-half-adjoint-equiv A B f
+#variable is-HAE-f : is-half-adjoint-equiv A B f

 #def iff-ap-is-half-adjoint-equiv
   ( x y : A)